-The William R. and Linda K. Cotter Debate Fund was established 1999 to recognize William R. Cotter Colby’s 18th president and his wife Linda K. Cotter.
+The William R. and Linda K. Cotter Debate Series was established in 1999 to recognize William R. Cotter, the 18th President of Colby College, and his wife Linda K. Cotter.
 William R. Cotter received his undergraduate degree and his law degree at Harvard before striking out in a career in international governance and development.
 He spent two years in Northern Nigeria as assistant attorney general and crown counsel, served as a White House fellow under Lyndon Johnson, and was the Ford Foundation’s representative to Colombia and Venezuela.
 From 1970 to 1979 he was president of the African-American Institute, a nonprofit organization concerned with African development.
-As Colby’s president from 1979 to 2000, he increased international study opportunities, made significant progress in diversifying the faculty and student body, more than doubled library space, more than doubled the percentage of tenure-track women professors, and helped push Colby higher in the ranks of the nation’s best liberal arts colleges.
+As Colby’s president from 1979 to 2000, he increased international study opportunities, made significant progress in diversifying the faculty and student body, more than doubled library space, more than doubled the percentage of tenure-track women professors, and helped push Colby higher in the ranks of the nation’s top liberal arts colleges.
 Cotter led the College through the difficult process of ending the fraternity system, and during his presidency the endowment increased over fifteen-fold.

-Please contact Assistant Director Amanda Cooley with ideas for future debates.
+Please contact Assistant Director Tim Dobyns with ideas for future debates.

 Fall 2017 Cotter Debate